Redmi K40

 The Redmi K40 is a line of Android-based smartphones manufactured by Xiaomi and marketed under its Redmi sub-brand.
 There are several models, the K40, K40 Pro, K40 Pro+, K40 Gaming and K40S.
-In the global market the Redmi K40 was launched as POCO F3 and the Redmi K40 Pro+ was launched as Xiaomi Mi 11i.
+In the global market the Redmi K40 was launched as Poco F3 and the Redmi K40 Pro+ was launched as Xiaomi Mi 11i.
 In April 2021 the Redmi K40 and K40 Pro+ were released in India as Xiaomi Mi 11X and Mi 11X Pro.
-In July 2021 the Redmi K40 Gaming was released globally as POCO F3 GT.
-The Redmi K40S was released globally as POCO F4 but with improved specs.
+In July 2021 the Redmi K40 Gaming was released globally as Poco F3 GT.
+The Redmi K40S was released globally as Poco F4 but with improved specs.

 Design

 The front and back panels are made of Gorilla Glass 5, except in the Redmi K40S and Poco F4 where the back panel is made of plastic.
 The frame is made of aluminium and covered by polycarbonate.

 The design of the Redmi K40, K40 Pro and K40 Pro+ is similar to the Mi 11.
 The design of the Redmi K40S is similar to the Redmi K50 and K50 Pro but with flat edges.

 On the bottom side are a USB-C port, speaker, microphone and dual SIM tray.
 On the top side there are two additional microphones, IR blaster and second speaker.
 On the right side there are a volume rocker and a power button with an integrated fingerprint scanner.

+The Redmi K40 Pro smartphone is fueled by a Non-removable Li-Po 4520 mAh battery.
+It comes with Fast charging 33W, 100% in 52 min (advertised), Power Delivery 3.0, and Quick Charge 3+.